 Hibiscus Tea can help lower cholesterol and has also been shown to be a promising treatment to help lower blood pressure.

-Peppermint Tea is a super popular variety of tea amongst home gardeners since its so simple to grow.
-In fact, it grows as quick as a weed and spreads everywhere!
-It’s a powerful decongestant, has anti-inflammatory properties and can even help suppress your appetite.
+Peppermint Tea is a popular variety of tea amongst home gardeners since it’s so simple to propagate.
+In fact, it grows as quickly as a weed and spreads everywhere!
+It’s a powerful decongestant, has anti-inflammatory properties, and can even help suppress your appetite.

 Ginger Tea is an easy tea to make, whether you use a tea bag or a fresh root from the store.
 It has antihistamine properties and is well-known as a great cure for nausea.
-It’s also got an excellent flavor that can be used along with other teas when you want a nice, strong flavor.
+It also has an excellent flavor that can be used along with other teas when you want a nice, strong flavor.

 Stinging Nettle Tea might sound dangerous, but it’s actually a great energy booster.
 It can also help ease joint pain in arthritic patients, and help give relief to those who suffer from seasonal allergies.

-Yerba Mate Tea is a great alternative to coffee for those looking to make a switch, since it has a big-time stimulant effect.
+Yerba Mate Tea is a great alternative to coffee and has a big-time stimulant effect.
 It can also help lower cholesterol and even open up respiratory passages.

-Hibiscus Tea has a wonderfully invigorating taste and actually has a pretty high vitamin content.
+Hibiscus Tea has an invigorating taste and a high vitamin content.
 It’s known as a natural diuretic and can help lower blood pressure.

 Red Clover Tea can be a great help for those suffering from menopausal symptoms.
 It can also help reduce the risk of heart disease and prostate cancer.

-Dandelion Tea While these little weeds might not benefit your garden, they can benefit your body!
-The dandelion tea can help stimulate digestion, lessen hot flashes, combat kidney stone formation and even help in the treatment of hepatitis, jaundice, and dyspepsia.
+Dandelion Tea While these little weeds might not benefit your garden, they can do wonders for your body!
+The dandelion tea can help stimulate digestion, lessen hot flashes, combat kidney stone formation, and even help in the treatment of hepatitis, jaundice, and dyspepsia.

 These tea recipes from The Indian Spot give some wonderful ideas and treatments for everyday problems.

-Turmeric has been having its time in the limelight lately and for good reason!
-This powerful spice that is typically used in curries and sauces can help fight off inflammation.
+Turmeric has been in the limelight lately and for good reason!
+This powerful spice that is typically used in curries and sauces helps to fight inflammation.

-It is full of antioxidants and can even help speed up metabolism according to Knowledge Weighs Nothing.
-Given that it is a strong taste, you can make it more palatable by using natural sweeteners like honey and lemon.
+It is full of antioxidants and can even speed up your metabolism.
+Given it is strong in taste, you can make it more palatable with natural sweeteners like honey and lemon.
 This will subdue the flavor considerably.

-She enjoys Chamomile before bedtime for its soothing and calming properties and Ginger Tea is her suggestion for an upset tummy.
+Chamomile before bedtime is another wise choice as it is soothing and calming.
+Ginger Tea is also excellent for an upset tummy.

 Tea Steep Times

-Quora shows the caffeine content, steep times and perfect temperatures for each kind of Tea.
-It’s important to note temperatures and steep times for all the different kinds of teas you drink during the day.
-This will ensure you’re getting the full benefits of the Teas and also the best flavor.
+Quora shows the caffeine content, steep times, and perfect temperatures for each kind of Tea.
+It’s important to adhere to recommended temperatures and steep times as this will ensure you’re getting the full benefits and the best flavor.

-Pay special attention to caffeine content too, particularly if you’re sensitive to caffeine, or have high blood pressure or cardiovascular problems.
+Pay special attention to caffeine content too.
+If you’re sensitive to caffeine, have high blood pressure, or cardiovascular problems, too much can cause big issues.
 Some Teas contain more caffeine the longer they’re steeped.
-You’ll need to keep an eye on your watch.
-For more ideas check out our Herbal Tea Post here.
+You’ll need to keep an eye on your watch!